-The Mk5 uses new light weight, high speed, high efficiency hybrid stepping motors with intelligent microstepping for both power and speed and for low speed precision when required.
-Each motion of the robot is monitored by the encoders that stop all motion in the event of a collision or other problem.
-The Mk5 package includes the new Mk5 controller that again is simple and reliable using a partnership of CPU and DSP microprocessors and compact MOSFET drives.
+The R12 package includes the K11 controller that is simple and reliable using a partnership of CPU and DSP micro-processors and compact micro-stepping drives.
 ROBOFORTH II embedded software gets you started easily yet permits the most complex motions, interfaces and peripherals to be programmed, assisted by ROBWIN project manager that brings everything together on one Windows screen.
-Everyone who uses this system agrees it is the most flexible robot software on the planet.
-You'll find it a joy to use.